Overview

 IRA owner’s year of death RMD

-The proposed RMD regulations, issued in February of 2022, provide a beneficiary of a deceased IRA owner, or a successor beneficiary of a deceased primary beneficiary, extra time to take the decedent’s RMD for the year of death.
-If a decedent had not satisfied his/her RMD for the year of death, the beneficiary (or successor beneficiary) may take the RMD by the beneficiary’s tax due date including extensions for such year, effectively avoiding an additional tax on excess accumulation.
+The RMD final regulations, issued in July of 2024, provide a beneficiary of a deceased IRA owner, or a successor beneficiary of a deceased primary beneficiary, extra time to take the decedent’s RMD for the year of death.
+If a decedent had not satisfied his/her RMD for the year of death, the beneficiary (or successor beneficiary) has until the later of December 31 of the year following the year of death, or the tax filing deadline for the beneficiary’s taxable year that begins with or within the calendar year the IRA owner or original primary beneficiary died, to take the decedent’s RMD.

 IRA custodian/trustee responsibilities